webwww123/vnccc/README.md

 - Home page lists all active desktops in a scrollable grid.
 Your own desktop is interactive while others are view-only.
 - Chat implemented with Socket.IO.
+- Messages in chat display the sender's username.
 - Remaining capacity and connection status displayed.
 - Buttons to extend time or delete your container.
 - Background task cleans up inactive containers every minute.
 - Passwords stored using Werkzeug hashing.
 - Containers run with configurable memory and CPU limits.
-- Remaining time and a fullscreen link shown for each desktop.
+- Remaining time, online status and a fullscreen link shown for each desktop.

 ## Running